Lyon and Norway forward Ada Hegerberg: A salute to the history-maker

-The all-time top UEFA women's club scorer and now back with Norway: we salute Ada Hegerberg, a scorer in four of Lyon's finals victories.
+The all-time top UEFA women's club scorer: we salute Ada Hegerberg, a scorer in four of Lyon's finals victories.

 Contenuti top media